 There are a lot of articles and opinions on this online – some vary from saying it lasts two hours after warmed while others say that it should be fine for 24 hours.

-The problem is, most of these articles don’t share any sources for this information (which, to be honest, happens a lot with breastfeeding information.
+Most of these articles don’t share any sources for this information (which, to be honest, happens a lot with breastfeeding information.
 Frustrating!)
-They are professional organizations, but I wish that they would provide some kind of research behind these recommendations.
+They are professional organizations, but I wish they would provide some research behind these recommendations.